PWNFinance/gm_ethprague/events/web3-startup-event/readme.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
-  - Learn more about how swissDAO changes the Startup Landscape and get Degen with a DeFi Panel
+  - Learn more about how swissDAO changes the Startup Landscape in Switzerland and get Degen with a DeFi Panel
+  - Founder of superkey talking about risk in blockchain
   - swissDAO, DAOify, and MetaRoom will be presenting their pitches, offering a glimpse into the innovative solutions they're bringing to the table.
-Plus, join in on the action-packed DeFi risk panel featuring SuperKey and local risk teams, where you'll get the inside scoop on the latest developments and strategies for managing risk in the fast-paced DeFi landscape.
+Plus, join in on the action-packed DeFi risk panel featuring SuperKey and local risk teams, where you'll get the insights on the latest developments and strategies for managing risk in the fast-paced DeFi landscape.
   - And don't forget about the networking opportunities - this is your chance to connect with like-minded individuals and expand your professional circle.